top of page

 5. Engage Patients in Their Care

-Educate patients about HIB and their rights to control access to their health data.
+Educate patients about HIA and their rights to control access to their health data.
 Encourage them to use the HealthHub app to:

 • Monitor who views their records